-MRA enables direct comparisons between any two representations $p = \{X, Y\}$ of a given variable f (e.g., SM) at various temporal scales independently, owing to the orthonormal properties of wavelet bases.
+MRA enables direct comparisons between any two representations $p = \{X, Y\}$ of a given variable f (e.g. SM) on various temporal scales independently, owing to the orthonormal properties of wavelet bases.
 It also offers an additional degree of freedom in temporal positions (using the index k) to allow better representation of local variability.
-By subsetting the wavelet coefficients over certain range of k values, non-stationary statistics can also be examined.
-However in this work, we consider only variability across j and assume stationarity at each scale.
+By subsetting the wavelet coefficients over certain range of k values, nonstationary statistics can also be examined.
+However, in this work, we consider only variability across j and assume stationarity on each scale.
 Pearson's linear correlation R and variance analyses (see Appendix A) are performed on the Kyeamba's INS, AMS and MER SM (as p in Eq.
-2) detail (p_j) and approximation $(p_j^{(a)})$ timeseries in Fig. 23.
-The strength of MRA is that since the detail timeseries p_j at a given scale j does not contain variations at time scales > j, the weak-sense stationarity conditions can be better met.
+2) detail (p_j) and approximation $(p_j^{(a)})$ time series in Fig. 3.
+The strength of MRA is that since the detail time series p_i on a given scale j does not contain variations on timescales greater than i, the weak-sense stationarity conditions can be better met.

-Before proceeding, we recall that weak R indicate presence of noise and/or presence of nonlinear correlation between any pairs of the data, while differences in standard deviation (Δ std) can also indicate presence of noise, but also extraneous signal and/or multiplicative bias.
+Before proceeding, we recall that weak R indicate the presence of noise and/or the presence of non-linear correlation between any pairs of the data, while differences in standard deviation can also indicate the presence of noise, but also an extraneous signal and/or multiplicative bias.
 Typically one invokes a linearity assumption and assumes an affine relation between the signal components of the different data and an additive noise model (more later in Sect.
 5), so that the differences between the data are attributed only to an overall additive bias E(X) - E(Y), multiplicative biases, and noise.
 While we adopt this simplistic viewpoint here, its limitations to properly account for variable lateral and vertical measurement supports should be noted.
-For instance, short-time scale SM dynamics show increasing attenuation in amplitude but also delayed in time in deeper soil columns (e.g., Steelman et al., 2012).
-Additionally SM is physically bounded between field capacity and residual content and these thresholds can vary with soil texture, location and depths.
+For instance, short-timescale SM dynamics show increasing attenuation in amplitude, but are also delayed in time in deeper soil columns (e.g. Steelman et al., 2012).
+Additionally, SM is physically bounded between field capacity and residual content and these thresholds can vary with soil texture, location and depths.
 These effects can give rise to temporal autocorrelation in errors and undermine the linearity assumption between coincident measures.
-Finally, the non-stationary characteristic of noise in satellite SM (Loew and Schlenz, 2011; Zwieback et al., 2013; Su et al., 2014a) due to e.g., dynamical land surface characteristics such as soil moisture (Su et al., 2014b), is not treated here.
+Finally, the non-stationary characteristic of noise in satellite SM (Loew and Schlenz, 2011; Zwieback et al., 2013; Su et al., 2014a) due to e.g. dynamical land surface characteristics such as soil moisture (Su et al., 2014b), is not treated here.

 With these considerations, we first examine the correlations between the three data.
-For the detail timeseries (Fig. 23a), their correlations are lowest at finest scales (R < 0.2) but generally improves with scale (R >0.5), as noted previously.
-There is however no datapair that shows consistently higher R than other pairs: $R(INS_j, AMS_j) > R(INS_j, MER_j)$ at coarser scales j = 4-6,8 whereas $R(INS_j, MER_j)$ is highest at other scales.
-Comparing their approximation timeseries (Fig. 23b), R between AMS and MER are higher than the other two pairs, ranging from (j = 2) 0.8 to 0.92 (j = 8), largely due to the strong correlation between their respective p_8 and $p_8^{(a)}$.
-In other words: on one hand, AMS and MER both show skill in representing some aspects of the in situ SM temporal variability; on the other hand, stronger AMS-MER correlations at coarsest (temporal) scales and their mesoscale spatial resolutions would indicate lesser representativeness of in situ measurement at these spatio-temporal scales.
+For the detail time series (Fig. 3a), their correlations are lowest on the finest scales (R < 0.2) but generally improves with scale (R > 0.5), as noted previously.
+There is however no data pair that shows consistently higher R than other pairs: $R(INS_i)$, AMS_i > $R(INS_i, MER_i)$ on coarser scales j = 4-6, 8, whereas $R(INS_i, MER_i)$ is highest on other scales.
+Comparing their approximation time series (Fig. 3b), R between AMS and MER are higher than the other two pairs, ranging from (j = 2) 0.8 to 0.92 (j = 8), largely due to the strong correlation between their respective p_8 and $p_8^{(a)}$.
+In other words: on one hand, AMS and MER both show skill in representing some aspects of the in situ SM temporal variability; on the other hand, stronger AMS-MER correlations on the coarsest (temporal) scales and their mesoscale spatial resolutions would indicate lesser representativeness of in situ measurement on these spatio-temporal scales.